Updated July 18th 2023

 As a general rule, Chianti or Chianti Classico do not pair well with sweet desserts.
-If you want to drink a Chianti wine with your chocolate, it is better to choose Vin Santo del Chianti, which is a sweet wine from the same region.
+If you want to drink a Chianti wine with your chocolate it is better to choose Vin Santo del Chianti, a sweet wine from the same region.

 Tips!
-In our wine guide Wine and Dessert Pairings you can read more about how to pair wine with sweetness.
+In our wine guide Wine and Dessert Pairings you can read more about how to pair wine with sweet foods.